jenkins-x/jx-docs/content/en/v3/develop/reference/jx/admin/_index.md

 ### Synopsis

-commands for creating and upgrading Jenkins X environments using GitOps
+commands for creating and upgrading JayeX environments using GitOps

 ### Options